Pavel-Hrdina/Zettlkasten/README.md

 **Some notes are not directly linked to each other**, as there is no natural place for them to be linked to.
 All links should be created naturally without forcing connections.
 That's why **all notes have tags** that connect them when searching.

-This way, there is **no need for the note to be forced to be linked to**, and at the same time, the note is easily found when its name is forgotten or the note can't be found.
+This way, there is **no need for the note to be forced linked to**, and at the same time, the note is easily found when its name is forgotten or the note can't be found.
 The goal is to **keep the system as simple as possible** while remaining extremely efficient without sacrificing ease of use or creating complexity.

 For my notes, I am using the following font: